 - The OpenSIS login button, which allows you to log in to your active courses, and register for future courses.
 See the red square and arrow highlighting this area in the screenshot below.

+OpenSIS is the program’s registration site.
+You will always need to login through OpenSIS to access Moodle.
 Moodle is the Learning Management System used by VirtualSC PD.
 Moodle is actually an acronym, which stands for Modular Object Oriented Dynamic Learning Environment.
 Entering Moodle is like entering a hallway in a traditional brick-and-mortar school.
 On this hall, you will find your classroom(s).
-When you click on your course title in Moodle (see the red box and arrow in the image below displaying the “My Courses” block), you will enter your virtual classroom.
-It is in this classroom that you will find all of your assignments, and submit all of your work.
+Watch the following video on how to access and navigate around in your course.

 Hardware & Software Requirements